Savaskon/REST-API-Framework/README.md

 - The Project is built on Maven.
 To run the project use the pom.xml file --> run maven test.
      - Testframework: TestNG
 - Html repots are generated under the target folder/surefire reports
-- The project can easily integrated with CI tools for example :Jenkins.
+- The project can easily integrated with Jenkins.
+Place the project folder under jenkins directory, create a new project and configure directory path and maven path.